trinodb/reports/README.md

 To run the queries locally:
 * download all the custom Trino connectors
-* run `aws configure` with the proper credentials to access the S3 bucket mentioned in `catalog/trinocicd.properties`; use the `trino-cicd` profile name
+* run `aws configure` with the proper credentials to access the S3 bucket mentioned in `catalog/trinocicd.properties`; use the `trino-reports` profile name
 * make sure to have the `GITHUB_TOKEN` environment variable set
 * start Trino in a container